-Thoughts my 1st & 2nd Swap-bot anniversary: When I signed up, I really was just looking for a place to swap a few scrapbooking pages or kits.
+Thoughts as I near my 4th Swap-bot anniversary: When I signed up, I really was just looking for a place to swap a few scrapbooking pages or kits.
 I had no idea how much fun was in store for me.
 Check this picture out, that is just from my first few months on Swap-bot!
 As I looked around this morning, I noticed that there is not a room in my home void of Swap-bot swap items.
 The bathrooms have candles, scrubs, and lotions.
 The kitchen has linens, cookbooks, and cookie cutters.
 The piano room has some lovely knick knacks.
 The TV room has the Swap-bot additions to my bell and penguin collection.
 The girls' bedrooms have many goodies that they have claimed as their own, like stickers, stationery, and jewelry.
 My son's room has a few items that caught his eye.
 My desk is literally overflowing with swap related stuff.
 Even my husband's desk has a Swap-bot thingie or two on it!
 Thanks so much to all my awesome swap partners for making me smile everytime I open my mailbox!
 This community really has enhanced my life, crafting and otherwise.
+It is so nice getting mail from friends all over the world.
+I love getting to know you.
 Y'all are really awesome.

 I love Swap-bot and am so thankful that the administrators (yep, that's you Rachel and Travis) have provided such a great place to swap.
 I've been scrapbooking and stamping since 1994 and have participated in and hosted 100's of swaps throughout those years.
 I loved scrapbook page swaps, but my favorites were the Secret Sister, Birthday Club, and RAK type swaps.
 I'm loving tagging, but have to police myself a little bit to keep from getting carried away with them.